emu-russia/breaknes/Mappers/Readme.md

 - Generic simulation of common mapper circuits in C++ using BaseLogicLib
 - Ability to simulate unusual mappers using 6502 microcode + JSON meta

+## List of problem areas

+List of what is currently problematic in this component:
+- Support for working with memory dumps (PRG/CHR) is not very clear.
+The CHR region has been called "CHR-ROM" since the early stages of development.
+PRG is not supported at all
+- Emulation of .nes mappers is very chaotic, in the sense of translating the mapper number into cartridge board components.
+This is further complicated by the fact that the same mapper (eg MMC1) can be implemented in different cartridges with a lot of variations and how to form and connect the components of the cartridge for its simulation is not very clear
+- There is no support for ROM chips.
+Now everything is done via byte array.
+It is necessary to implement it by analogy with `Generic SRAM` chip in BaseBoardLib.

 ## Abstract Cartridge

 The emulation of mappers is based on the same principle as for the other parts of the emulator: take a device or connector, stick signals in it and something happens.